-In this article, we discuss the main reasons that can cause anxiety including; mistakes with understanding math concepts, the relationship between teachers and math anxiety, along with the relationship between students and math anxiety.
+In this article, we discuss the main reasons that can cause math anxiety including; mistakes with understanding math concepts, the relationship between parents and anxiety, and between children and math anxiety.

 We believe that math anxiety is a real emotion many children face when learning and how the effects of math anxiety can last a life time if not treated.